Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Morning: Saarburg to Trier — 29 km (17 miles)

-What to Expect: Today you follow the Saar River downstream through a nature preserve along the banks of this once free-flowing and wild river.
-Follow a flat bike path all the way into Trier to meet the barge.
-The ride is easy with a few bumps over tree roots.
-Please watch for these and gently lift off your seat to soften the impact.
+Today, follow the Saar River downstream through a nature preserve along the banks of this once free-flowing, wild river.
+Ride a flat bike path all the way into Trier to meet the barge.
+The route is easy, with a few bumps over tree roots—be sure to watch for these and lift off your seat slightly to absorb the impact.

 Cumulative Distance Range: 29 km (17 miles)

-This morning, you cruise out of Trier during breakfast.
-Arriving in Schweich, you have the option to continue cruising to Neumagen or to start your day cycling toward Bernkastel-Kues.
-Your route winds along scenic hairpin turns along the Mosel, passing the wine-making villages of Trittenheim and Piesport.
-In Piesport, see a reconstructed Roman winepress and other evidence of a rich Roman past.
-Stop for lunch on your own in Neumagen, where you witness more signs of ancient Rome.
-From here, shuttle to Bernkastel-Kues, or continue biking among vineyards and orchards, watching for swans and other birds.
+This morning, enjoy breakfast as you cruise out of Trier.
+Upon arriving in Schweich, you may choose to continue cruising to Neumagen or begin your cycling journey toward Bernkastel-Kues.
+Your route follows the Mosel’s scenic hairpin turns, passing the winemaking village of Piesport, where you can see a reconstructed Roman winepress and other remnants of the region’s rich Roman heritage.
+Stop for lunch on your own in Neumagen, another town steeped in Roman history.
+From here, you can either shuttle to Bernkastel-Kues or continue cycling through vineyards and orchards, keeping an eye out for swans and other wildlife.

 Today’s Ride Choices